Parent ResourcesPower of Play Blog

 - Pose Challenges.
 Add plot twists to play.
 When kids try new things and overcome obstacles, they develop resilience, confidence and more. (“What would happen if…a rhino showed up?”)

-This summer, put open-ended playtime at the top of your summer bucket list.
+This summer, put open-ended playtime at the top of your priority list.
 By preserving this time, you’re helping your child build skills that will take them far in school and life.
 For more tips and resources on play, visit mcm.org/parent-resources.

 St. Paul, MN 55102